tatsuyafujisaki/vba-cheat-sheet/Excel/README.md

 ###### Note
-* Use Me rather than ThisWorkbook
+* Use Me rather than ThisWorkbook.